TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

 ??? summary "UnRaid"

-    ## Unraid - How To Set Up Hardlinks and Atomic-Moves

     !!! note

         The first thing you need to do is forget the suggested paths from the Spaceinvader One YouTube Tutorials,